tusharch12/Tikr/README.md

-# tikr
+# Tikr

-A new Flutter project.
+A fantasy game that allows users to predict stock prize

 ## Getting Started